Introduction

 Choosing Models

-When you select Model option in the Settings menu, you will be greeted with a list of model providers:Measuring Local Models
+When you select Model option in the Settings menu, you will be greeted with a list of available Ollama models:Measuring Local Models

 Displaying $DRIA Points